rehabmalik/CSC120-A6/reflection.md

 It's easier to make changes and there's no repitition of code.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
-I'm not sure how I can iterate through a hashtable, I couldn't figure that out.
+I think my program works now.
+I'm not sure if the javadoc headers for the class attributes are correct.